Mortgage Income Verification: What Lenders Check

 How do lenders verify income?

 Lenders verify income by reviewing pay stubs, W-2s, and tax returns.
-They may also contact your employer (verbal verification of employment, or VOE) to confirm employment, job title, and income.
+They may also contact your employer (Verification of Employment, or VOE) to confirm employment, job title, and income.
+Income is used to calculate DTI and qualify you for the loan amount and mortgage payment.

 What income documents do I need?